What do you think when you make errors in Greek?

 Which means that going back to the basics in another language can affect our self esteem.

-Some people barely react.
-Sometimes, they stop learning the language all together.
+But, in some cases, learners feel so bad they eventually stop learning the language all together.

 Do you see yourself in any of the above?

-Looking at these reactions from the outside, they suddenly seem like too much.
+Looking at these reactions from the outside, it suddenly seems like too much.

 The reason #1 why we make errors